Stalag VIII-B: Stalag Luft VIII-B

-By 1943, the famous camp for Allied flight personnel in Sagan - Stalag Luft III - had become so overcrowded that about 1,000, mostly non-commissioned flight personnel, were transferred to Lamsdorf.
-A part of Stalag VIII-B was separated by building new barbed-wire fences, designated Stalag Luft VIII-B. Thus a camp within a camp was created.
-However all food was provided from kitchens operated by army personnel in the camp proper.
+By 1943 the famous camp for Allied flight personnel in Sagan, Stalag Luft III, was overcrowded.
+About 1,000 (mostly non-commissioned) flight personnel were transferred to the prison camp at Lamsdorf (now Łambinowice).
+The flight personnel were housed in what became a camp within a camp when a portion was sectioned off with barbed-wire fencing, and designated Stalag Luft VIII-B. Food continued to be provided from the original camp's army-administered kitchen.

 Medical facilities

-The hospital facilities at Stalag VIII-B were among the best in all Stalags.
+The hospital facilities at Stalag VIII-B were among the best in all the Stalags.
 The so-called Lazarett was set up on a separate site with eleven concrete buildings.
-Six of them were self-contained wards, each with space for about 100 patients.
+Six of them were self-contained wards, accommodating each about 100 patients.
 The others served as treatment blocks with operating theaters, X-ray and laboratory facilities, as well as kitchens, a morgue, and accommodations for the medical staff.

-The lazarett was headed by a German officer with the title Oberst Arzt ("Colonel Doctor"), but the staff was made up entirely of prisoners.
+The lazarett was headed by a German officer with the title Oberst Arzt ("Colonel Doctor"), but the staff were entirely POWs.
 They included general physicians and surgeons, even a neurosurgeon, psychiatrist, anesthesiologist and radiologist.

-Evacuation and repatriation
+Forced marches, liberation and repatriation

-In January 1945, as the Soviet armies resumed their offensive and advanced into Germany, many of the prisoners were marched westward in groups of 200 to 300 in the so-called Death March.
-Some died from the bitter cold and exhaustion.
-The lucky ones got far enough to the west to be liberated by the American army.
-The unlucky ones got liberated by the Soviets, who instead of turning them over quickly to the western allies, held them as virtual hostages for several more months.
-Many of them were finally repatriated towards the end of 1945 through the port of Odessa on the Black Sea.
+In January 1945, as the Soviet armies advanced into Germany, many of the prisoners were sent on notorious forced marches, westward in groups of 200 to 300.
+Many deaths resulted from exposure and exhaustion.

+Those that encountered western Allies forces were generally repatriated immediately.
+For those liberated by Soviet forces, repatriation sometimes took several months longer, and often occurred through the port of Odessa, in Ukraine.

 Arbeitskommandos

-There were more than 700 subsidiary Arbeitskommandos (working parties outside the main camp) located in various places in present-day southern Poland and northern Czech Republic.
-In the second issue of The Clarion (the camp magazine) in February 1943, the RC Chaplain Father John Berry says that "...there are about 600 Working Parties and ..... you will be able to guess why so many of you will have not yet had a visit".
+There were more than 700 subsidiary Arbeitskommandos (working parties outside the main camp or labor camps) at various locations in present-day southern Poland and northern Czech Republic.
+The RC Chaplain Father John Berry said in 1943:

+"...there are about 600 Working Parties and .... you will be able to guess why so many of you will have not yet had a visit".

 Arbeitskommandos were set up to house lower ranks that were working in the coal mines, quarries, factories and on railways.
 Among them were: